Showing posts with label In a Nutshell. Show all posts

 But this season, there are really only two teams that anyone in FPL is likely to be trebled-up on.
 Arsenal and Manchester City are way out ahead of the field at the top of the table.
 Almost every other club has lost many key players to injury and/or suffered very up-and-down form; the other would-be title contenders have all had pretty disappointing seasons (though at least Manchester United have rallied strongly since the turn of the year).
 Arsenal and City are just in a different class to everyone else this year; and they've both reached the League Cup Final.

-So, what in many years is merely a minor annoyance, this time is a body-blow.
+So, the League Cup Final, which in many years is merely a minor annoyance, this time is a body-blow.
 More than half of the top dozen or so most popular players in FPL this season are from Arsenal and City.

 Raya is by far the most popular goalkeeper choice; but Donnarumma is 6th, and Dean Henderson (who also has a Blank, because he would have been facing City in the League this weekend) is 8th; even the absence of Wolves's Jose Sa is going to inconvenience well over 1% of FPL managers.
 So, probably about 45% of managers in FPL are missing their first-choice keeper this week; and quite a few may have found themselves missing both keepers.